CIS565-Fall-2016/Project0-CUDA-Getting-Started/README.md

    * Select the Project 0 repository as the *root directory*.
 3. Select the *cis565-* project in the Project Explorer.
 From the *Project* menu, select *Build All*.
-   * For later use, note that you can select different build configurations under *Project->Build Configurations->Set Active...*.
+   * For later use, note that you can select various Debug and Release build configurations under *Project->Build Configurations->Set Active...*.
 4. If you see an error like `CUDA_SDK_ROOT_DIR-NOTFOUND`:
    * In a terminal, navigate to the build directory, then run: `cmake-gui ..`
    * Set `CUDA_SDK_ROOT_DIR` to your CUDA install path.